 Abalone for Water Element & Psychic Abilities

 The years spent being formed by water give the abalone shell a strong water element.
-The addition of the abalone shell with sage burning creates a perfect balance of elements with the earth energy from your herbs, the fire of the lit herbs, the air of the smoke, and the water element from the abalone shell.
+The addition of the abalone shell with herb burning creates a perfect balance of elements with the earth energy from your herbs, the fire of the lit herbs, the air of the smoke, and the water element from the abalone shell.

 Cowrie for Femininity and Prosperity

-The cowrie shell has connections to femininity for obvious reasons, it’s appearance mimics that of the yoni.
-Place cowrie shells on your altar or use them in spells for fertility, birth, sexuality and menstruation.
+The cowrie shell has connections to femininity for obvious reasons, its appearance mimics that of the yoni.
+Place cowrie shells on your altar or use them in spells for fertility, birth, sexuality, and menstruation.